$150 Million for 13-Year-Old Who Lost Family in Los Angeles Car Accident

 As is often the case, the most tragic victims of many car accidents are the survivors, those family members who are left behind.
 Wrongful death claims are legal actions taken by a spouse, parent, or child who has lost a loved one.
 An experienced advocate can investigate any death and identify the individuals or entities responsible.
 We are experienced in complex claims and are dedicated to maximizing compensation for our clients.
 We understand the gravity of any loss and are committed to protecting the rights and interests of victims.

-If you lost a loved one in an accident, contact The Law Offices of Steven A. Elia in San Diego for a confidential appointment to discuss your rights.
+If you lost a loved one in an accident, contact The Elia Law Firm, APC in San Diego for a confidential appointment to discuss your rights.
 Call 1-619-444-2244.